 Short-term priorities

-Ensure that the Unified Migration Analytical System and the Migration Risk Analysis System are fully operational and report on consequent improvements in the analysis of migratory data and the assessment of risks.
+Ensure that the Unified Migration Analytical System and the Migration Risk Analysis are fully operational and report on consequent improvements in the analysis of migratory data and the assessment of risks.

 Develop mechanisms to fight against irregular migration and foster legal migration, including through continuous, targeted information campaigns on migrants' rights and obligations, rules regulating their access to the EU labour market and on liability for any abuse of rights under the visa-free regime;

+Report on progress in the phasing out of the use of Georgian non-biometric passports in accordance with the Visa Liberalisation Action Plan.

 Medium-term priorities